wso2/terraform-apim/CONTRIBUTING.md

 * architecture@wso2.org: To discuss the architecture of WSO2 products.

 ### Posting Issues
-We encourage you to report any problems in the WSO2 Ansible resources or their documentation by creating GitHub issues in the respective repositories.
-The [issues page](https://github.com/wso2/ansible-apim/issues) on GitHub is for tracking bugs and feature requests.
+We encourage you to report any problems in the WSO2 Terraform resources or their documentation by creating GitHub issues in the respective repositories.
+The [issues page](https://github.com/wso2/terraform-apim/issues) on GitHub is for tracking bugs and feature requests.
 When posing a new issue, follow the guidelines below.
 * Check whether the issue has already been reported.
 * Create a separate issue for each bug you are reporting or feature you are requesting.